Trajectory Forecasting through Low-Rank Adaptation of Discrete Latent Codes: Experiments

 In this section, we compare our model to the following existing approaches: \begin{itemize} \item Social-GAN~\cite{gupta2018social} relies on a Conditioned GAN, with a module to handle social interactions between agents. \item Trajectron\texttt{++}~\cite{salzmann2020trajectron++} exploits VAEs and graph-structured recurrent networks. \item PECNet~\cite{mangalam2020not} augments a VAE with \textit{goal-oriented} reasoning. \item LB-EBM~\cite{pang2021trajectory} targets the prediction of long-range trajectories through a belief vector, which encapsulates the energy distribution in the environment. \item GroupNet~\cite{xu2022groupnet} is a multiscale hypergraph network that captures both pair- and group-wise interactions at different scales. \item Memo-Net~\cite{xu2022remember} mimics retrospective memory in neuropsychology and predicts intentions by retrieving similar instances from a memory bank. \item MID~\cite{gu2022stochastic} leverages a diffusion model to progressively reduce indeterminacy within potential future paths. \end{itemize} We report the comparison in Tab.~\ref{table:sdd}, Tab.~\ref{table:nba}, and Tab.~\ref{table:nfl}.
 To sum up, our \methnam demonstrates superior performance across all the considered benchmarks.

-On the SDD dataset (see Tab.~\ref{table:sdd}), we attain superior results in terms of ADE and closely match the FDE achieved by MemoNet.
-While PECNet and GroupNet, among C-VAE methods, demonstrate noteworthy performance compared to the older S-GAN and Trajectron\texttt{++}, they struggle in terms of FDE, especially when compared to MemoNet.
+On the SDD dataset (Tab.~\ref{table:sdd}), we attain superior ADE results, matching closely MemoNet in FDE.
+While PECNet and GroupNet, among C-VAE methods, demonstrate noteworthy performance compared to the older S-GAN and Trajectron\texttt{++}, they struggle in FDE, especially when compared to MemoNet.
 This could be ascribed to the effective sampling strategy of MemoNet, which integrates a tailored clustering phase to generate multiple overall intentions.

 Additionally, our approach showcases robust performance across all examined partial timestamps for both the NBA (Tab.~\ref{table:nba}) and NFL datasets (Tab.~\ref{table:nfl}).
 The two most competing methods are GroupNet -- based on the C-VAE framework -- and more importantly MID, which akin to our approach utilizes a diffusion process.
 However, we highlight an important distinction with MID, which we consider as a motivation for our improvements: while MID adopts diffusion modeling directly in output space, we instead apply it to the discrete variables extracted by the VQ-VAE encoder.
 We believe that our latent-based formulation further promotes the emergence of multi-modal generative capabilities.